ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

  DECEMBER  THIRTY-FIRST  OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE  PERCENT  AND  SHALL  NOT EXCEED THREE PERCENT;
+ S. 3614--E  6

-  2.  members with wages greater than forty-five thousand per annum, but not more than fifty-five thousand per annum shall contribute  three  and
+  2.  members with wages greater than forty-five thousand per annum, but not more than fifty-five thousand per annum shall contribute  three  and one-half  per centum of annual wages.
- S. 3614--D  6

- one-half  per centum of annual wages.
 ON APRIL ONE, TWO THOUSAND TWENTY- FIVE, MEMBERS WITH WAGES GREATER THAN FIFTY THOUSAND PER ANNUM, BUT  NOT MORE  THAN  SIXTY THOUSAND PER ANNUM SHALL CONTRIBUTE THREE AND ONE-HALF PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON  APRIL  ONE,  TWO  THOUSAND TWENTY-SIX, THE WAGES IN THIS PARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION,  AS  DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING  ON  DECEMBER  THIRTY-FIRST  OF  THE  YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE- TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;
   3. members with wages greater than fifty-five thousand per annum,  but not  more than seventy-five thousand per annum shall contribute four and one-half per centum of annual wages.
 ON APRIL ONE, TWO THOUSAND  TWENTY- FIVE,  MEMBERS WITH WAGES GREATER THAN SIXTY THOUSAND PER ANNUM, BUT NOT MORE THAN EIGHTY THOUSAND PER ANNUM SHALL CONTRIBUTE FOUR  AND  ONE-HALF PER  CENTUM  OF  ANNUAL  WAGES, AND BEGINNING ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES IN THIS PARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER  PRICE  INDEX IN  THE  ONE  YEAR  PERIOD  ENDING  ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER  ONE- TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;
   4. members with wages greater than seventy-five thousand per annum but not  more  than one hundred thousand per annum shall contribute five and three-quarters per centum of annual wages.
 ON APRIL  ONE,  TWO  THOUSAND TWENTY-FIVE, MEMBERS WITH WAGES GREATER THAN EIGHTY THOUSAND DOLLARS PER ANNUM  BUT  NOT  MORE  THAN  ONE HUNDRED FIVE THOUSAND DOLLARS PER ANNUM SHALL CONTRIBUTE FIVE AND THREE-QUARTERS PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES IN THIS PARA- GRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN THE ONE YEAR  PERIOD  ENDING  ON DECEMBER  THIRTY-FIRST  OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE  PERCENT  AND  SHALL  NOT EXCEED THREE PERCENT; and
   5.  members  with  wages  greater  than one hundred thousand per annum shall contribute six per centum of annual wages.
 ON APRIL ONE, TWO THOU- SAND TWENTY-FIVE, MEMBERS WITH WAGES GREATER THAN ONE HUNDRED FIVE THOU- SAND DOLLARS PER ANNUM SHALL CONTRIBUTE SIX PER CENTUM OF ANNUAL  WAGES, AND  BEGINNING  ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES IN THIS PARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN THE ONE YEAR  PERIOD  ENDING ON  DECEMBER  THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL  NOT EXCEED THREE PERCENT.
   §  3.
 Subdivisions a, b, c, d and e of section 1204 of the retirement and social security law, as added by chapter 18 of the laws of 2012, are amended to read as follows:
   a. members with wages of forty-five thousand dollars per annum or less shall contribute three per centum of annual wages.
 ON  APRIL  ONE,  TWO THOUSAND  TWENTY-FIVE,  MEMBERS WITH WAGES OF FIFTY THOUSAND DOLLARS PER ANNUM OR LESS SHALL CONTRIBUTE THREE PER CENTUM  OF  ANNUAL  WAGES,  AND BEGINNING  ON  APRIL  ONE,  TWO  THOUSAND  TWENTY-SIX, THE WAGES IN THIS SUBDIVISION SHALL BE INCREASED BY THE ANNUAL  INFLATION,  AS  DETERMINED FROM  THE  INCREASE  IN  THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
+SAID PERCENTAGE SHALL
+ S. 3614--E  7

-SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;
+ THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;
- S. 3614--D  7

   b.  members with wages greater than forty-five thousand per annum, but not more than fifty-five thousand per annum shall contribute  three  and one-half  per centum of annual wages.
 ON APRIL ONE, TWO THOUSAND TWENTY-